plone/five.intid/five/intid/README.txt

 referencing(another zodb object, a hook for sqlobject, etc).

 object retrieval in intid occurs by calling a key reference.
-This implementation is slightly different than the zope3 due to acquisition.
+This implementation is slightly different than the zope.intid one due to acquisition.

 The factories returned by IKeyReference must persist and this dictates